KelvinTegelaar/CIPP/docs/user/usingcipp/dashboard/index.md

 ---
-id: overview
+id: dashboard
-title: Overview
+title: Dashboard
-description: Overview of CIPP including versions and quick links
+description: About the Dashboard which includes versions and quick links
-slug: /usingcipp/dashboard/overview
+slug: /usingcipp/dashboard
 ---

 ## Quick Links